-The sliding roof panel can be operated for ten minutes even after the ignition is switched off.
-The switch is disabled only when the driver's door is opened and then closed again.
+The sliding roof panel can be operated for ten minutes after the ignition is switched off.
+The switch does not operate unless the driver's door is opened and closed again.

 Warning: Be careful when closing the roof panel!

-Warning: Inattentive or uncontrolled closing of the panel is fraught with personal injury.
-Therefore, when leaving the vehicle, remove the key from the ignition.
+Warning: Inattentive or uncontrolled closing of the panel may result in injury.
+Therefore, remove the key from the ignition when leaving the vehicle.

 Roof panel control